 We have seen hospitals picking MDM that natively doesn't support the HL7 standard, banks who chose an MDM that works well on batch but can't scale for real-time demand, and retailers choosing MDM that can't support multiple product hierarchies.
 Some took the cheaper license cost approach but suffered paying more due to the amount of service effort required.

 Taking up an MDM modernization initiative demands factoring in the entire value chain of data, right from data identification and ingestion through data management to data activation.
 Only then can your enterprise reap the full breadth of benefits from the modernization activity.

 While the strategic orientation is critical, the experts that execute your MDM modernization project must be highly skilled, stable, agile and ensure timely delivery without compromising efficiency.
-At Mastech, we have witnessed attrition rates as low as 9%, enabling us to have a stable team that delivers fast and on time without leaving our customers high and dry.
+At Mastech, we have witnessed 9% attrition rates, enabling us to have a stable team that delivers fast and on time without leaving our customers high and dry.
 We've helped over 300+ customers over the years with our strong team of data experts.
 Speak with us to learn more.